sara-stojkov/FreeCodeCamp_Courses/Data Analysis with Python/05 Sea Level Predictor/readme.md

 This project focuses on the use of _pandas_ and _matplotlib_ as well as _scipy_ to use linear regression for predicting future trends.

+The blank project with the starting code can be found [here](https://freecodecam-boilerplate-0mwzkwnfg4w.ws-eu116.gitpod.io/)

 ### Official project description from the FCC website:

 You will analyze a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.